jerry11671/itestify_mobile_backend/README.md

-# Installation Guide: Dependencies with Pipenv
+# Installation Guide: Dependencies with Pip

 Follow the steps below to set up your Python environment and install the required dependencies.